-I specialize in guided problem-solving.
-I believe that people contact attorneys and mediators because they are involved in conflicts and disputes and are seeking help solving them.
+I believe that people typically contact attorneys and mediators because they are involved in conflicts and disputes and are seeking help solving them.

 Rather than merely helping broker a deal, I strive to facilitate mutually acceptable, achievable and durable solutions to problems that take into account the interests and needs of all involved.

 When someone walks into my office, they can expect to find a competent, caring, and compassionate professional who is determined to assist them in resolving their conflicts and disputes constructively, rather than destructively.

 As angry as you may be, keep in mind that fighting and "winning" don't solve problems and that mediators, peacemakers and bridge builders are not needed in times of peace and absence of conflict.